AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/03_Overview_AI_Concepts/README.md

 #### Few-shot prompting

-Few-shot prompting provides examples to guide the model to the desired output.
+Few-shot prompting is a technique that enables in-context learning for the LLM by providing examples or further information within the prompt to steer the model to generate a better response.
+Providing additional information in the prompt helps particularly in areas where the data used to train the model isn't enough to generate the desired output from the model.

 https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/advanced-prompt-engineering?pivots=programming-language-chat-completions#provide-grounding-context